If you’ve ever built a B2B landing page that didn’t convert, you understand the struggle.

 Baby Bathwater Institute describes itself as a “tight knit community of over 200 carefully curated humans who happen to be entrepreneurs.”
 They are working hard to create business events that are actually personal, fun, and genuinely valuable.
 With that comes a no-BS attitude, which is displayed clearly in the copy on this landing page.
 For example: “Things we don’t give a damn about: How much money you make, if you are considered ‘a big deal’, who you know.”
 It’s good for your business to have attitude if that attitude attracts the right people… which in this case it does.
 But whether your attitude is personal, professional, or irreverent, you need to have a clear understanding of your brand personality before you can properly display it on your landing pages.

-20. DotCom Secrets — For Business Book
+20. DotCom Secrets Landing Page — For Business Book

 The Takeaway: Add bonuses to increase perceived value.